 This gives fans a chance to form their own opinions about its meaning.
 And allows the video release to help tell the artistic point of view of the song through a strong visual.

 As Killer Mike of the incredible band Run The Jewels says, ‘Plot, plan, strategize, organize, and mobilize’.
-Once you’ve got the music ready for the masses, take the time to give it the best chance for an audience.
+Once you’ve got the music ready for release to the masses, take the time to give it the best chance for an audience.

 Using a combination of synergy, planning, and focus will give you a huge advantage in finding the best time to release music.
 And you can prove to Mick Jagger that he isn’t the only musician with time on his side!